Leiden University College The Hague

-Leiden University College The Hague (LUC) is a small interdisciplinary Liberal Arts and Sciences honours college part of the Faculty of Governance and Global Affairs of Leiden University.
+Leiden University College The Hague (LUC) is a small interdisciplinary Liberal Arts and Sciences honours college, part of the Faculty of Governance and Global Affairs of Leiden University.
 The institution's curriculums focus on tackling global challenges, such as peace and justice, sustainability, prosperity and diversity.

-The college is located in a single building besides the Den Haag Centraal Railway Station in The Hague, Netherlands.
+The college is housed in a single building that stands beside Den Haag Centraal Railway Station in The Hague, Netherlands.
 The college has a residential concept in which students typically live on campus for the first two years of the programme.

+It is a member of the European Colleges of Liberal Arts and Sciences.

 Programme

 The first year of the study programme consists of foundational classes in global challenges and skills such as academic writing and statistics.
 After the first year, students specialise in one of six majors which will determine their degree: